-Tim Hall, a biotechnology student at LSC-M, received a scholarship from Fluid Imaging Technologies (FIT) for his work with the FlowCAM machine that was recently purchased from FIT.
+Tim Hall, a biotechnology student at LSC-M, recently received a second scholarship from Fluid Imaging Technologies (FIT) for his work with the FlowCAM machine that was recently purchased from FIT.
 The FlowCAM performs detailed analyses of microscopic particles suspended in fluids and has applications in a wide range of industries, including pharmaceutical, petrochemical, food and beverage, and wastewater.
 Hall and other LSC-M biotechnology students use the instrument to study the quality and quantity of algae cultures as they research algal biofuel, nutraceutical, microbial fuel cell, and water remediation applications.
 Congratulations Tim!

 Photo left to right: Steve Bowen, Fluid Imaging Technologies Houston representative, Dr. Daniel Kainer, director of LSC-M's biotechnology program, and Tim Hall, LSC-M student scholarship receipient.